Missed Management

 © DOuG pRATt

 There are countless reasons why businesses fail.
 Some are nobody’s fault.
 When the pandemic hit, restaurants did everything they could to survive, but many folded.
 Then there are the management failures.
 K-Mart wasn’t able to compete against Walmart.
-Sears was once what Amazon is today.
+For much of the 20th century, Sears was what Amazon is today.

 I will always be more than merely disappointed in my former employer of many years.
 Senior management’s hubris resulted in a total failure to respond in time to competition from Epic Systems.
 (No relation to Epic Games, other than they’re both software companies.)